← Claude Code Hub

 How the humanizer skill detects 29 AI tells and rewrites them while keeping meaning intact

 If your AI-assisted writing keeps getting flagged as AI (or you can just feel it sounds like ChatGPT), the problem isn't your topic — it's the statistical fingerprints LLMs leave behind.
 Em-dashes used for emphasis.
 "Let's dive into."
 "Not just X, but Y." Triadic lists everywhere.
 The humanizer skill hunts these patterns down and rewrites them.
+It's also a solid community example of a well-built skill — it follows the 5 Anthropic-grounded rules for creating skills: a description packed with concrete triggers, a body under 500 lines, the 29 patterns documented with reasoning (not in caps).

 How it works internally